SSRN Author Page

 After receiving his J.D., he served as an Attorney General's Honor Program Trial Attorney at the Antitrust Division's Transportation, Energy, & Agriculture Section, where his primary focus was the investigation of mergers and anticompetitive conduct in wholesale and retail energy markets and airlines.
 He has testified numerous times on antitrust matters before congressional committees and federal commissions.

-He is also a second-degree black sash in Northern Shaolin/Northern Praying Mantis Kung Fu.
+He is also a third-degree black sash in Northern Shaolin/Northern Praying Mantis Kung Fu.

 Law & Economics

 Statutory Interpretation and Regulation